 - The currently available version of TnT. is definitely compatible with machines running Windows 7.
 If the application fails to launch, it is probably because of an operating system incompatibility.
 If you are using a Windows NT machine, you may have trouble.

 - If your analysis returns only a single most parsimonious tree when you suspect there should be many, double check that you have clicked the "none" option from the "collapse rules" item of the "settings" menu.

 This concludes our introductory demo.
 There is, of course, much much more to phylogenetic analysis, but now you should be able to explore it on your own.
-If you have digested the information here, you can perform a competent phylogenetic analysis.
+If you have digested the information here, however, you can perform a competent phylogenetic analysis.